 If you, a family member, or friend, has been arrested or is a suspect, or only a person of interest to the police, you need the best attorney you can find, immediately.
-Long Beach criminal attorney Matthew Kaestner has over 30 years of criminal law experience.
+Long Beach criminal attorney Matthew Kaestner has over 40 years of criminal law experience.
 He is a certified specialist in criminal law certified by State Bar Board of Legal Specialization.
-For immediate access to an expert Long Beach criminal attorney, contact Mr. Kaestner directly at (562) 437-0200.
-His office at Long Beach's World Trade Center is across the street from the old and new Long Beach Courthouses.
+His practice is now limited to cases in Long Beach Court only.

 Number two, find an attorney who is a criminal law specialist.
 The California State Bar Board of Legal Specialization certifies only those criminal attorneys who can pass an extensive written examination, have extensive experience, and pass a peer review process.
 A specialist must be re-certified every 5 years.
 Re-certification requires a peer review process and proof of extensive education and experience in criminal law.